dice-roller/documentation/docs/contributing/readme.md

 ## I have a question

-We don't have a message board or similar, so feel free to use the [Github tickets](https://github.com/GreenImp/rpg-dice-roller/issues/new?labels=question&template=question.md) to raise questions
+We don't have a message board or similar, so feel free to use the [Github tickets](https://github.com/dice-roller/rpg-dice-roller/issues/new?labels=question&template=question.md) to raise questions.

 ## How to contribute